Eguana Technologies (CVE:EGT) Stock Price Down 25% – Here’s What Happened

-Shares of Eguana Technologies Inc. (CVE:EGT – Get Free Report) fell 25% on Thursday .
-The stock traded as low as C$0.02 and last traded at C$0.02.
-194,856 shares changed hands during trading, an increase of 96% from the average session volume of 99,418 shares.
+Eguana Technologies Inc. (CVE:EGT – Get Free Report)’s stock price traded down 25% on Tuesday .
+The company traded as low as C$0.02 and last traded at C$0.02.
+148,392 shares traded hands during mid-day trading, an increase of 6% from the average session volume of 140,229 shares.
 The stock had previously closed at C$0.02.

 Eguana Technologies Company Profile